 The federal government sets basic guidelines that all Part D plans must meet.
 Each plan has a list of drugs that it covers (known as a formulary).
-Before choosing a Part D plan, review its formulary to ensure the drugs you take are covered.
-In addition, plans have different costs, so check the annual deductible, premiums, copays and coinsurance to make sure you have the appropriate coverage to cover your costs.
+Before choosing a Part D plan, review its formulary to make sure your drugs are covered.
+Plans also have different costs, so check the annual deductible, premiums, copays and coinsurance to ensure you have the appropriate coverage to cover your costs.